gomorpheus/morpheus-docs/installation/database/innodb/mysqlRouter.rst

   - Install MySQL Router

     ..
-IMPORTANT:: When installing from a repository, ensure to pin the version to prevent accidental upgrades.
+IMPORTANT:: Make sure to pin the package to prevent accidental upgrades.

     .. tabs::